 Dim sum items to expect (under than those below) include Lotus Leaf Rice, Steamed Chinese Dumplings, Pan Fried Carrot Cake, Deep Fried Prawn Dumplings, Yam Dumpling, Vegetarian Spring Roll, Sugar Cane Prawn, Chicken Wrapped in Paper, Sesame Ball with Peanuts, Red Bean Pancake, and weekend-only Char Siew Cheong Fun.

 You can order as many dim sum as you like, but note there is a 2-hour time limit.

-Each diner is also entitled to one bowl of freshly made to order Chinese La Mian noodles, which is really a good deal.
+Each diner is also entitled to one bowl of freshly made to order Chinese La Mian noodles.

 Here are some of the highlights from the Tang Lung Free Flow Dim Sum Buffet: